 If you think you would like to travel the world, a TEFL (Teaching English as a Foreign Language) or TESOL certificate will allow you to do just that.
 You can even study abroad to receive your internationally recognized TEFL or TESOL certificate.
 Programs are offered in such locations as the Philippines, India, Thailand, Vietnam, France, Spain, Italy, Argentina, and Costa Rica.
 You can earn your certificate, and then stay in-country (or travel to a new one) to start your new career right away.

-Overall, the Bureau of Labor Statistics (BLS) expects ESL teachers at the elementary school, middle school and high school levels to have good job prospects between 2012 and 2022 (www.bls.gov).
-This is because these positions can be hard to fill.
+Overall, the Bureau of Labor Statistics (BLS) expects ESL teachers at the elementary school, middle school and high school levels to have decent job prospects between 2014 and 2024.
+This is because of a large number of current teachers nearing retirement.
 The BLS expects teachers to have about 6% job growth.
 Additionally, the BLS expects adult literacy and high school equivalency diploma teachers to have about average 7% job growth.

 According to data from April 2017 on PayScale.com, most elementary teachers with ESL certification earned between $33,952 and $67,900 a year, while most middle school teachers made between $35,106 and $63,267.
 ESL teachers in general typically made between $24,721 and $60,953 a year.